 Welcome to Thoughts on the Market.
-I'm Michael Zezas, Head of Public Policy Research and Municipal Strategy for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the intersection between US public policy and financial markets.
-It's Wednesday, October 6th at 10:30 a.m. in New York.
+I'm Michael Zezas, Head of Global Thematic and Public Policy Research for Morgan Stanley.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the intersection between public policy and financial markets.
+It's Wednesday, March 1st at 10 a.m. in New York.

 When Congress passed and the president signed into law the Inflation Reduction Act last year, they may have started a race among global governments to spend new money in an attempt to cut carbon output dramatically.
 Consider the European Union, where our economists and strategists are flagging that they expect, later this month, there will be an announcement of a major allocation of government funds to mirror the nearly $370 billion allocated by the U.S. toward its own energy transition.

 In the U.S., we've already flagged that much of the investment opportunity lies in the domestic clean tech space.
 As Stephen Byrd, our Global Head of Sustainability Research, has flagged the IRA's monetary allocation and rules creating preferences for materials sourced domestically or in friendly national confines, means that the U.S. clean tech space is seeing a substantial growth in demand for its products and services.

 In the EU, the story is more nuanced as we await details on what a final version of the European Commission's Green Deal Industrial Plan is, a process that could take us into the summer or beyond.
 Streamlining regulations to encourage private funding and expand the network for trade partners on green tech equipment is expected to be in focus.
 So the near term macro impacts are murky, but at a sector level, such a policy should present opportunities in utilities, capital goods, materials and construction.
 In short, this policy would mean the EU is finding ways to accelerate demand for these green enabler companies.